Investing in index funds is a great, low-cost way to diversify your portfolio and reduce risk.

 Vanguard Total World Stock Index (VT)

-The Vanguard Total World Stock Index is a low-cost fund that invests in companies across the globe, including both developed and emerging markets.
+The Vanguard Total World Stock Index is a low-cost fund that invests in companies across developed and emerging markets.
 It offers broad diversification and has a track record of strong performance.

-The fund is managed passively to maintain a diversified portfolio of developed and emerging market stocks based on market cap weighting.
-It excludes frontier markets like Vietnam and Kuwait, similar to other peer funds.
+The fund is managed passively to maintain a diversified portfolio of developed and emerging market stocks using market-cap weighting.
+It excludes frontier markets such as Vietnam and Kuwait, as do other peer funds.

 Fidelity Nasdaq Composite Index ETF (ONEQ)

-This fund seeks to provide investment results corresponding to the total return of the NASDAQ Composite stock market.
+This fund seeks to provide investment results that correspond to the total return of the NASDAQ Composite Index.
 ONEQ tracks solely Nasdaq-listed companies, excluding those on the NYSE or other exchanges.
 The index of the underlying funds includes both domestic and international companies listed on Nasdaq.

 An index fund that follows the US Total Stock Market’s performance.
 FNDB begins with the well-known Russell 3000, a market-cap-weighted total market index, and uses fundamental screens to select and weigh its stocks.